Brexit Is Becoming Dangerously Undemocratic For The UK

 Avoiding Democratic Scrutiny

 Disturbingly, May’s government has done its level best to avoid democratic scrutiny at every turn.
 The government initially argued that it could kick off the process of leaving the EU without reference to Parliament, but was defeated in court.
 Rather than accept the motion and table a bill before Parliament, the government wasted time and taxpayers’ money in appealing the decision, taking it to the Supreme Court.
-Again, they lost, and were ultimately forced to push what they called a “straightforward” two-line bill that allowed them maximum leeway in the process.
+Again, they lost and were ultimately forced to push what they called a “straightforward” two-line bill that allowed them maximum leeway in the process.

 This has been followed by the EU (Withdrawal) Bill, a more detailed response that attempts to resolve the significant legal problems created by leaving the EU.
 The U.K. has been a member of the EU for over 40 years, and all legislation passed in that period assumes EU membership.
 That means countless amendments need to be made to the statute book.
 Worse still, May kicked off the Brexit process at the end of March 2017, and it only runs for two years.
 All these changes have to be made before Brexit finally happens.